 By sharing patient information, healthcare providers can ensure they have a complete picture of a patient’s medical history, including any medication allergies or adverse reactions.
 A complete record reduces the risk of medical errors, such as prescribing the wrong medication or administering a treatment that could cause harm.

 4. Improved Patient Safety

-Sharing patient information improves patient safety by enabling healthcare providers to identify potential health risks and provide proactive interventions.
+When healthcare providers are able to identify potential health risks and provide proactive interventions, patient safety is improved.
 For example, if a patient has a family history of a medical condition, their healthcare provider may recommend early screening or testing to detect potential issues.

 5. Increased Efficiency

 By accessing a patient’s entire medical history, healthcare providers can avoid duplicative tests and procedures, saving time and reducing costs.
 This can also free up resources to focus on providing patients with effective and personalized care.

 Proper security and privacy measures must be in place to safeguard patient data and ensure that authorized individuals only access it for legitimate purposes.